Almarch/tamaR/README.md

 The original gameplay is available when the user is connected using the user password.

-The 3 buttons (left, middle, right) are mapped as for the original toy.
+The 3 buttons A, B, C (*i.e.* left, middle, right) are mapped as for the original toy.

 ![game](https://github.com/Almarch/tamaR/assets/13364928/8d80eca2-1161-4cd1-844e-c69313d6d666)

 The jungle background comes from [this collection](https://www.vecteezy.com/vector-art/294963-a-green-jungle-landscape).
 It has been cropped to a square, resized to 500*500px, converted to png, and lighten to improve contrasts.
 Finally, it has been set as background from the administrator board.

+### A+C Command

+The original gameplay includes the A+C command (activation of the left and right buttons simultaneously).
+This command:

+- turns the sound off if the toy is focused on the pet ;

+- or allows setting the clock if the toy is focused on it.

+The app doesn't allow the simultaneous activation of 2 buttons.
+However, it is possible to quickly activate A then C in order to achieve an A+C command.

 ### Automatic care